-- a.
-The commission will provide notice of the eligibility criteria and the application process annually. - b.
-The commission will designate eligible applicants for awards, and notify all applicants of their eligibility. - c.
-The commission will track eligible applicants selected to receive awards through completion of their obligation.
-Completion of the obligation will be verified by the eligible applicant's employer.
-An obligation is satisfied pursuant to Iowa Code section 256.226(9). - d.
-The commission will pay the loan repayment award directly to the holder of the eligible applicant's eligible loan. - 283-27.3(256) Failure to Fulfill Obligation.
-An eligible applicant who fails to fulfill the obligation pursuant to Iowa Code section 256.226(9) will be subject to repayment of any loan repayment awards paid under this chapter toward the eligible applicant's eligible loans as specified in the program agreement.
+- e.
+The commission will track surplus funds eligible applicants selected to receive awards through completion of their obligation. - f.
+The commission will pay the loan repayment award specified in 24.2(2) directly to the holder of the eligible applicant's eligible loan only after employer verification that a portion of the obligation has been completed and the nonrefundable contribution has been deposited in the trust fund. - 283-24.4(256) Failure to Fulfill Obligation.
+An eligible applicant who fails to fulfill the obligation pursuant to Iowa Code section 256.221(11) will forfeit all future loan repayment awards under the program and will be subject to repayment of any loan repayment awards paid under this chapter toward the eligible applicant's eligible loans as specified in the program agreement. - 283-24.5(256) Waivers.
+An eligible applicant will request a waiver in writing from the commission to change employment to a different service commitment area, to work part-time in accordance with Iowa Code section 256.221(10), and to postpone employment in accordance with Iowa Code section 256.221(11).